CarsonBavery/CarsonBavery/README.md

 ## About Me 👋

-Hi there!
+Hi!
 My name is Carson Bavery!
-I am a Computer Science 💻 at the University of North Carolina at Charlotte ⛏️!
-I am graduating in the fall of 2024!
+I have my B.S. in Computer Science 💻 from the University of North Carolina at Charlotte ⛏️!
+I graduated in the fall of 2024!

 ### Interests :